banner

 Guilt and Forgiveness

-In our American culture, many psychological experts and others want to blame guilt on religion and unfortunate backgrounds.
-They're ready to accept any explanation to diminish or remove feelings of shame.
-What's the problem with that?
-The Bible says the Holy Spirit convicts and convinces us of sin (John 16:8).
+Guilt is seen differently by psychiatrists.
+Some believe it can be useful for positive change, while others link guilt to religion and difficult past experiences.
+In summary, Sigmund Freud said people choose belief in God, who represents a powerful father figure, because they need to feel secure and absolve themselves of guilt.
+They’re ready to accept any explanation to diminish or remove feelings of shame.
+What’s the problem with that?
+The Bible says God’s Holy Spirit convicts and convinces us of sin (John 16:8).

-In David’s early reign over Israel, he's victorious in his military campaigns.
+In David’s early reign over Israel, he was victorious in his military campaigns.
 Under his leadership, the boundaries extend into the territories of other nations.
-One year, instead of accompanying his generals when they go out to war, David stays home.
+One year, instead of accompanying his generals when they’d gone out to war, David stayed home.
 Perhaps David’s men encouraged him to do so because a giant almost killed him.
-Now, he's bored, and it’s springtime.
+Now, in today’s Bible reading, he’s bored, and it’s springtime.

 Sins’ Opportunity and the Cover-up

-Boredom and not being where we should often lead to sin.
+Boredom and not being where we should be often leads us to sin.

 One night, David sees Bathsheba, the beautiful wife of Uriah (one of his better soldiers), bathing on the roof of her house.
 David sends for her and commits adultery with her.
-When she informs him she's pregnant, David tries to cover up his sins.
+When she informs him she is pregnant, David tries to cover up his sins.

 First, he brings Uriah home to “report on the battle.”
 He then sends Uriah home to spend time with his wife.
 But Uriah is a dedicated soldier—he’ll not sleep in his bed with his wife while the armies of Israel sleep in the fields.